HikariCalyx/w10m_oup/README.md

 - Panasonic Toughpad FZ-E1
 - TrekStor WinPhone 4.7

-Models with ★ are supported by Upgrade Advisor, these models are NOT RECOMMENDED to use this offline update package.
+Models with ★ are supported by Upgrade Advisor or OTC Updater.

 ## Need feedbacks from these models: